prometheus/docs/content/docs/introduction/roadmap.md

 ### Long-term storage

-Currently Prometheus has support for storing samples on local disk, as well as experimental support for writing data into OpenTSDB.
+Currently Prometheus has support for storing samples on local disk, as well as experimental support for writing data into OpenTSDB and InfluxDB.
 We plan to improve long-term storage support, although the details are not determined yet.
-This might include read-back support from OpenTSDB in Prometheus, or support for other long-term storage backends.
+This might include read-back support from OpenTSDB/InfluxDB in Prometheus, or support for other long-term storage backends.

 GitHub issue: [#10](https://github.com/prometheus/prometheus/issues/10)